squareops/terraform-aws-eks-addons/README.md

 ## Notes

-Before enabling the **Kubecost** addon for your Amazon EKS cluster, please make sure to subscribe to the **Kubecost - Amazon EKS cost monitoring** license.
+1. Before enabling the **Kubecost** addon for your Amazon EKS cluster, please make sure to subscribe to the **Kubecost - Amazon EKS cost monitoring** license.
+2. For Destroying resources created by terraform-aws-eks-addons module, run script present in **examples/complete/terraform.destroy.sh**.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements